worldcoin/minikit-js/packages/core/README.md

-# Minikit-JS
+# minikit-js

 ## 🚀 Getting Started

-Minikit is currently available on npm.
+MiniKit is currently available on npm.
 To install, run:
 `pnpm i @worldcoin/minikit-js`

 or use the CDN: